Imogen Heap: Artificial intelligence

-Heap has praised the use of generative artificial intelligence in art and music and pushed back against concerns about its environmental impacts and its potential to replace human musicians, but has been critical of the lack of transparency about its training data, its potential for copyright infringement, and it being used to create music that replicates her preexisting compositions without proper credit.
+Heap has praised the use of generative AI in art and music and pushed back against concerns about its environmental impacts and its potential to replace human musicians, but has been critical of the lack of transparency about its training data, its potential for copyright infringement, and it being used to create music that replicates her preexisting compositions without proper credit.
 She has also criticized AI music creation programs like Suno and Udio as "boring" and record labels making deals with AI startups, while advocating for the use of ethical AI.
 Jen Lennon of The A.V.
 Club wrote in 2024 that her "open-armed embrace of AI" was "a notable deviation from the way many other artists, writers, and actors have strongly denounced" AI, while, in 2025, Brian Hiatt of Rolling Stone called her one of "vanishingly few" musicians to publicly advocate for its use in music.

 Heap was a judge for the AI Song Contest 2021, an international competition for music made using AI.
 Heap was one of one thousand artists credited on Is This What We Want?, a silent protest album consisting entirely of recordings of empty recording studios, which was released in February 2025 in response to the UK government's proposed changes to copyright laws that would allow artificial intelligence firms to train large language models (LLMs) on copyrighted music.
 She announced her partnership with the generative AI music company Jen for their StyleFilter program, which allows users to generate songs with the same "vibe" as licensed songs on the platform, at Web Summit in November 2024.
 She then released StyleFilters for her songs "Headlock", "Just for Now", "Goodnight and Go", "Last Night of an Empire", and "What Have You Done to Me?" through Auracles in April 2025.